-2. The NWDAF issues a Nnrf_NFManagement_NFStatusSubscribe Service Operation providing the target SMF Provisioning Information that implies all SMF that at least include in their Service Area one TA that is part of the NWDAF Service Area as described in 23.502 [3] clause 5.2.7.2.5
+2. The NWDAF issues a Nnrf_NFManagement_NFStatusSubscribe Service Operation providing the target SMF Provisioning Information that implies all SMF that at least include in their Service Area one TA that is part of the NWDAF Service Area as described in TS 23.502 [3] clause 5.2.7.2.5

 3. The NRF issues Nnrf_NFManagement_NFStatusNotify with the list of all SMFs that currently meet the SMF subscription.
-As described in 23.502 [3] clause 5.2.7.2.5
+As described in TS 23.502 [3] clause 5.2.7.2.5

 4. The NWDAF selects the SMFs at slice level that attends partial or total the NWDAF's service area.
 TA is by default the criteria to define if SMF is serving partially or totally the NWDAF's service area.